 Imagine wandering down cobbled streets in Paris on a cold December night.
-You enter a cafe, pull out a rustic chair and order the chocolat chaud.
+You enter a cafe, pull out a rustic chair and order the "chocolat chaud".
 It comes to your table steaming and with a spoon to stir and sip the dense brew.
+Ahhhh, French Hot Chocolate!

 This French hot chocolate recipe, like Italian hot chocolate, or Spanish hot chocolate is thick -- it's magical.
 Now you can create the same creamy hot chocolate at home.
 One of our Christmas traditions is making (and drinking) “French Hot Chocolate.”
-Our dear friend Shelly taught us how to make it years ago while living in Baton Rouge and it’s been a family tradition ever since.
+Our dear friend Shelly Ashby taught us how to make it years ago while living in Baton Rouge, and it’s been a family tradition ever since.

 Chocolat Chaud (Hot Chocolate in French) is known for being rich and thick.
 We like to whip up a batch of the base and leave it in the fridge so we're ready to serve at a moment's notice.
 Once made, the fluffy chocolate base will stay fresh about a week in your refrigerator.

 It's an easy recipe with just a few steps.
 Melt baking chocolate with water, add sugar and salt and bring it to a boil.
 Let it boil 4 minutes.
 Set the chocolate aside to cool to room temperature.
 Meanwhile, whip cream until stiff.

 - Gently fold the whipped cream into the cooled chocolate mixture.
 Don't put the cream in if the chocolate it still warm.
 It will melt!

 2. Also, don't let the chocolate get cold as it will be difficult to fold into the whipped cream.

 3. As you fold these the whipped cream and chocolate together, try to keep the air in the cream by gently lifting your spoon or spatula up through the mixture and then softly back down again until everything is incorporated.